zwillim/AceCoderReproduce/README.md

 ✅ **Paper-Consistent Implementation**
 - Follows the exact methodology described in the paper
-- Uses BM25 for retrieval as specified
+- Uses Lucene for retrieval as specified (via Pyserini)
 - Implements n-gram based selection with decay
 - Test cases as preliminaries